 A cluster is defined as a set of protomemes grouped together according to a certain similarity metric.
 Since a tweet may belong to multiple protomemes, clusters can have overlap with respect to tweets.
 The centroid of each cluster is also represented by four high-dimensional vectors, which are the averages of the corresponding vectors of all the protomemes in the cluster.
 We denote the vectors of the cluster centroid as VT, VU, VC, and VD.

 To compute the similarity between a protomeme and a cluster, the cosine similarity between each vector of the protomeme and the corresponding vector of the cluster centroid is first computed.
 Then the maximum value of all these cosine similarities is taken as the overall similarity between the two.
-It has been demonstrated in [62] that for the purpose of generating high-quality clusters, taking the maximum is as effective as using an optimal linear combination of all the cosine similarities.
-There are multiple ways to define distance based on the similarity; we use the simplest form 1 – similarity.
+It has been demonstrated in [63] that for the purpose of generating high-quality clusters, taking the maximum is as effective as using an optimal linear combination of all the cosine similarities.
+There are multiple ways to define distance based on the similarity; we use the simplest form, which is 1 – similarity.

 4.3.2 Sequential Clustering Algorithm